openaphid/Demos/README.md

 ## System Requirement for iOS

-- iOS OS 4.0+
+- iOS OS 5.0+

 - iPhone 3GS and later

 - iPod Touch 3rd generation and later

+- iPad

 ## System Requirement for Android

 - Android OS 2.2+

-- ARMv7 processor only, will support ARMv5 in future
+- ARMv7 processor only

 ## Copyright and License